GalIdanPenga/Perfect/examples/perfect_client/CLIENT_ARCHITECTURE.md

 ### 3. Executor Layer (`executor.py`)

-**Responsibility:** Flow execution orchestration and progress tracking
+**Responsibility:** Handle execution requests from the Perfect backend (UI-triggered flows)

 **Key Components:**
-- `FlowExecutor` - Orchestrates flow execution
-- `create_execution_handler()` - Creates threaded execution handlers
+- `create_execution_handler()` - Creates threaded execution handlers for backend requests

 **Execution Flow:**
-1. Receive execution request from backend
+1. Backend sends execution request (user clicked "Run" in UI)
-2. Look up flow definition in registry
+2. Executor looks up flow by name
-3. Execute tasks sequentially
-4. For each task:
+3. Executor calls the flow function directly
+4. SDK's `@flow` and `@task` decorators handle all tracking automatically
+5. Completion callback is invoked

+**Note:** The executor is minimal - it just looks up and calls the flow function.
+All task tracking, progress updates, and completion signaling is handled by the SDK decorators.

+**SDK-based Task Tracking:**
+1. User calls flow function directly (or triggered via execution request)
+2. SDK creates a run on the server
+3. Flow function executes normally
+4. Each `@task` decorated function:
-   - Send "RUNNING" state update
+   - Sends "RUNNING" state with task name and estimated time
-   - Capture stdout/stderr
-   - Execute task function in background thread
+   - Executes task function in background thread
-   - Send progress updates (0-99%)
+   - Sends progress updates (0-99%) based on elapsed/estimated time
-   - Handle errors (crucial vs non-crucial tasks)
+   - Handles errors (crucial vs non-crucial tasks)
-   - Send task result
+   - Sends task result and duration
-   - Mark as "COMPLETED" or "FAILED"
+   - Marks as "COMPLETED" or "FAILED"
-5. Send final flow completion/failure log
+5. SDK calls `complete_flow()` with actual task count
+6. Server removes unused predefined tasks and finalizes the run

+**Dynamic Task Support:**
+- Tasks can be added dynamically during execution (e.g., in loops)
+- Tasks can be skipped (e.g., conditionals) - server removes unused tasks
+- Task names and estimated times are sent with each task update
+- Server uses statistics or client-provided estimates for progress calculation

+**Parallel Flow Support:**
+- Multiple flows can run in parallel threads
+- Execution context (run_id, task_index) is thread-local
+- Each flow maintains its own task counter

 ### 4. Application Layer (`example_flows.py`)